ClickDimensions has recently deprecated certain versions of TLS.

-- Your organization uses CRM 2015 or older on premise.
-CRM 2015 and older use TLS 1.1 by default.
-In order to avoid TLS alerts or errors, take one or more of the following steps.
+- Your organization uses CRM on premise running on Windows Server version 2012 R2 or older.
+These older operating systems used TLS 1.1 by default.
+In order to avoid TLS alerts or errors, update your CRM server environment.
+Learn more from Microsoft.

 - Your organization or an IT provider hosts websites, microsites, or web applications on local web servers that are still using TLS 1.0 or 1.1.
 In order to avoid TLS alerts or errors, update your web server(s).
 Learn more from Microsoft.

 For additional resources and information, you can also check the following:

 - Microsoft Support: Regarding TLS 1.2 connectivity